- As low as $180/Night

 2022: New Twin beds.
 New bed liners for all beds.
 New pull out couch.
 New living room recliner.
 New distressed end tables by new pull out couch.

 2 bedrooms and 1.5 baths.
 Second floor unit just steps away from the sand and surf.
-Appreciate your valuable vacation time along the Grandiose Strand on Shore Drive between the Atlantic and Singleton Swash.
+Savor your valuable vacation time along the Grandiose Strand on Shore Drive between the Atlantic and Singleton Swash.

-Whether you come to Myrtle Beach to sun bathe ocean side, play golf, shop, or dine at one of our many world class eateries, we hope you will consider staying with us.
+Weather you come to Myrtle Beach to sun bathe ocean side, play golf, shop, or dine at one of our many world class eateries, we hope you will consider staying with us.
 You can't find a better location value along the Grand Strand for family friendly fun!

 Keywords: Condominium, Myrtle Beach Oceanfront Condos, Shore Drive, Myrtle Beach, Ocean Annie’s, Atlantic Ocean, Straw Market, Maison Sur Mur, Ocean Sands Club